 Existing research projects address other big questions in the study of development, conflict and state-building, including: the effects of the mobile phone revolution on use of digital financial services and women’s empowerment; the causes and consequences of spatial inequality in Africa; the impact of Chinese investment and development projects on state capacity and legitimacy; and the micro-level consequences of state partition.

-My research has been funded by Innovations for Poverty Action, the National Science Foundation Political Science Program, the British Academy, the Harry Frank Guggenheim Foundation, the Institute of International Education and United States Agency for International Development, and the United States Department of Agriculture and been published in or is forthcoming in International Organization, World Politics, Journal of Politics, the American Journal of Political Science, Comparative Politics and other outlets.
+My research has been funded by Innovations for Poverty Action, the National Science Foundation Political Science Program, the British Academy, the Harry Frank Guggenheim Foundation, the Institute of International Education, the United States Agency for International Development, and the United States Department of Agriculture and been published in or is forthcoming in International Organization, World Politics, Journal of Politics, the American Journal of Political Science, Comparative Politics and other outlets.